Jarzka/stylefy/README.md

 ## Feature queries

-Define how you style looks different when certain CSS features are supported by the browser:
+Define how your style looks different when certain CSS features are supported by the browser:

 ```clojure
 (def grid-style {;; Default style uses Flexbox as fallback